chqiwang/convseg/README.md

 # CONV-SEG
 Convolutional neural network for Chinese word segmentation (CWS).

-The original paper *Convolutional Neural Network with Word Embeddings for Chinese Word Segmentation* is still under reviewing by EMNLP2017.

 ## Author
 The code is written and maintained by Chunqi Wang.
 If you have any problem in using this code, please email to <chqiwang@126.com>.